In my last post I discussed How the Bible was written. Now, let's take a look at the Bibles "About The Author" section.

 Confused?
 Very few aren't.

-In order to understand this seemingly confusing reply, we need to understand the culture of the time.
+To understand this seemingly confusing reply, we need to understand the culture of the time.
 In those days people weren't as sceptical about the concept of God as we are today--especially in Egypt.
-They had Gods for every aspect of their lives.
+The Egyptians had gods for every aspect of their lives.

-Moses saying "God sent me" was as specific as someone finding out you're from Canada and asking you, "Do you know Bob?"
+Moses saying "God sent me" is as specific as someone asking a Canadian, "Do you know Bob?"